 To the extent that Article 12(4) is engaged in an individual case, such that a person listed in the Instrument is prevented from entering Australia as their 'own country', the imposition of the travel ban would be justified.
-As set out above in relation to Article 17 of the ICCPR, travel bans are a reasonable and proportionate means of achieving the legitimate objectives of Australia's autonomous sanctions regime.
+As set out above in relation to Article 17 of the ICCPR, travel bans are a reasonable, necessary and proportionate means of achieving the legitimate objectives of Australia's autonomous sanctions regime.
 Travel bans are reasonable because they are only imposed on persons who the Minister is satisfied are responsible for giving rise to situations of international concern.
-Thus, preventing a person who is, for example, complicit in the threat to the sovereignty and territorial integrity of Ukraine, from travelling to, entering or remaining in Australia through operation of the Instrument is a reasonable means to achieve the legitimate foreign policy objective of signalling Australia's concerns about the situation in Ukraine.
+Thus, preventing a person who is, for example, engaging in activity or performing a function that is of economic or strategic influence to Russia, from travelling to, entering or remaining in Australia through operation of the Instrument is a reasonable means to achieve the legitimate foreign policy objective of signalling Australia's concerns about the current situation in Ukraine.
 Australia's practice in this respect is consistent with that of other countries such as the United States, the United Kingdom and Canada.